freudenjmp/blog/_posts/2024-01-12-no-user-logon.md

 ## Introduction

-_(You can skip to [No user logon](#no-user-logon) if you don't care about the history.)_
+_(You can skip to [No user logon](#no-user-logon) if you don't care about the history of Counter-Strike or you can skip to [Solution](#solution) if you don't care about the technical details/root cause.)_

 [Counter-Strike](https://store.steampowered.com/app/730/CounterStrike_2/) is a famous game developed by [Valve](https://www.valvesoftware.com/en/).
-Recently, Counter-Strike 2 (CS2) has been published and _replaced_ (!) its predecessor Counter-Strike: Global Offensive (CS:GO).
+Recently, Counter-Strike 2 (CS2) has been published and has _replaced_ (!) its predecessor Counter-Strike: Global Offensive (CS:GO).
 Some people tend to not consider CS2 a game but one big bug.
-While this is maybe a bit harsh, it's not far from the truth:
+While this may be a bit harsh, it's not far from the truth:

 * You could [teleport yourself to any location on the map](https://store.steampowered.com/news/app/730/view/5484883079143170845?l=english)
 * You could [overcome physical limitations](https://youtu.be/j9g6F5IopJc)